viam-devrel/viamcodelabs/site/viamguides/src/sticker-wizard/sticker-wizard.md

 1. Open the test section of the board component
 2. Set the pin to be the pin on the board that you connected your motor to
 3. Set the PWM frequency to whatever your motor specifies
-    - Our motors use a PWM frequency of 50 hz
+    - The MG90S motors use a PWM frequency of 50 hz
 4. (Experimentally) Set the PWM duty cycle
     - Different duty cycles determine the speed and direction of your motor.
 Due to inconsistencies between motors, it may take some experimentation to find the desired duty cycle
     - Our duty cycles ended up being either 0.075 or 0.09, or 7.5% and 9% (opposite directions)